jfjelstul/englishfootball/README.md

 ## Citating the database

-If you use the database in a paper or project, please cite the database:
+If you use the database in project, please cite the database:

 > Fjelstul, Joshua C. "The Fjelstul English Football Database v1.1.0."
-January 19, 2023. https://www.github.com/jfjelstul/englishfootball.
+May 26, 2024. https://www.github.com/jfjelstul/englishfootball.

 The `BibTeX` entry for the database is:

 ```
-@Manual{Fjelstul2023,
+@Manual{Fjelstul2024,
   author = {Fjelstul, Joshua C.},
   title = {The Fjelstul English Football Database v1.1.0},
-  year = {2023}
+  year = {2024}
 }
 ```

 If you access the database via the `englishfootball` package, please also cite the package:

-> Joshua C. Fjelstul (2023). englishfootball: The Fjelstul English Football Database.
-R package version 0.1.0.
+> Joshua C. Fjelstul (2024). englishfootball: The Fjelstul English Football Database.
+R package version 1.1.0.

 The `BibTeX` entry for the `R` package is: